-Action CSF-6i: As funding permits, conduct a needs assessment of City facilities and services to mechanisms for projects and improvements to public and community facilities and buildings.
-The priority-setting process should include an extensive public outreach and participation program, and should assess needs and opportunities associated with the following types of buildings and facilities: Library, Community Cultural Center, City Hall/City offices, and other community buildings/needs identified by the public and the City Council.
+Action CSF-6j: After conducting comprehensive needs assessments, establish priorities and funding mechanisms for projects and improvements to public and community facilities and buildings.
+The prioritysetting process should include an extensive public outreach and participation program, and should assess needs and opportunities associated with the following types of buildings and facilities: Library, Community Cultural Center, City Hall/City offices, and other community buildings and needs identified by the public and the City Council.

-Action CSF-6i: After conducting comprehensive needs assessments, establish priorities and funding other community service provides that serve the local youth and teen population to increase participation in City government and planning efforts.
+Action CSF-6k: Establish partnerships with local schools, community groups, local sports leagues, and other community service provides that serve the local youth and teen population to increase participation in City government and planning efforts.